Leading our community into the future

 |Mrs. Suzanne Nelson||April 2021|

-Questions?
-Send an email to firstname.lastname@example.org.
+For matters concerning the Board of Education, send an email to firstname.lastname@example.org.
 Your email will be distributed to all Board of Education members, the Superintendent, and the Board of Education Secretary, and you will receive a response within 2 workdays.

 Please note: Residents who email, email@example.com, email and individual Board member, or write a letter to the Board, have no expectation of privacy for any communication sent to the Board individually or collectively.
 It is considered part of the public record and may be subject to the Freedom of Information Act (FOIA).